Gauntlet Legends: Reception

 Vicious Sid of GamePro said of the N64 version in one review, "Gauntlet Legends is not perfect by any stretch of the imagination, but it's an impressive port of a polished arcade game that manages to cram in some extra playability to boot.
 If role-playing with an arcade twist lights your fire, you'll combust with Gauntlet Legends."
 (Note: GamePro gave the Nintendo 64 version two 4/5 scores for graphics and control, 3.5/5 for sound, and 4.5/5 for fun factor in one review.)
 In another GamePro review, Ash said, "Die-hard fans of Gauntlet will especially want to own this game, but it's also a great one for gamers who love the idea of intense multiplayer action.
 It doesn't get much better than wasting line after line of grunts with a group of friends."
 (Note: GamePro gave the Nintendo 64 version 3.5/5 for graphics, 4/5 for sound, 4.5/5 for control, and 5/5 for fun factor in another review.)
 Boba Fatt later said that the PlayStation version "makes up for its crimes with a responsive, though complicated, interface and a strong two-player performance.
 Ultimately, this is a rental at best, unless you're a huge fan of the arcade version."
 (Note: GamePro gave the PlayStation version two 3/5 scores for graphics and fun factor, 2/5 for sound, and 3.5/5 for control.)
 Dan Elektro said in one GamePro review, "With all the hidden stuff and the reworked sections, Gauntlet Legends on the Dreamcast feels as fresh as a newly minted quarter."
 (Note: GamePro gave the Dreamcast version all 4.5/5 scores for graphics, sound, control, and fun factor in one review.)
 In another GamePro review, The D-Pad Destroyer said, "If you like mindless action, gather some friends and play Gauntlet Legends for a day or two.
 As long as you're not looking for depth, you'll enjoy walking thigh-deep in bad guys and knocking over barrels in a desperate quest for food."
 (Note: GamePro gave the Dreamcast version two 4/5 scores for graphics and control, and two 3.5/5 scores for sound and fun factor in another review.)

 During the Academy of Interactive Arts & Sciences' 3rd Annual Interactive Achievement Awards, the Nintendo 64 version was nominated for the "Console Action Game of the Year" award, which went to Crazy Taxi.
 Likewise, the same console version was a nominee for CNET Gamecenters 1999 "Nintendo 64" award, which went to Rayman 2: The Great Escape.
 It was also nominated for the "Best Console Multiplayer Game of the Year" at The Electric Playgrounds Blister Awards 1999, which went to You Don't Know Jack.

+The game ranked 4th on NPD's list of top-selling Dreamcast Games based on units sold during the period of July 2 to 15 in 2000.